 The base card is a white 5″ by 7″ side folding card from “The Works” – I bought some before Christmas as they are great quality and useful to have on hand.

-I took the sentiment “We mermaid for each other” from the Lawn Fawn Mermaids stamp set and carefully cut off the word “we”.
+Then I took the sentiment “We mermaid for each other” from the Lawn Fawn Mermaids stamp set and carefully cut off the word “we”.
 I often cut stamps up like this, it won’t really harm them as it is easy enough to push them back together to stamp the whole thing again.

-I stamped the “mermaid for each other” part of the sentiment on to the base of the folded card (I laid the shaker part on first to be sure I had it in the right place), then added the word “you” from the “sea you soon ” sentiment that is included in the same stamp set.
+Next I stamped the “mermaid for each other” part of the sentiment on to the base of the folded card (I laid the shaker part on first to be sure I had it in the right place), then added the word “you” from the “sea you soon ” sentiment that is included in the same stamp set.
 I used Tuxedo black ink for this too.

 Then I added the shaker unit to the card.
-The reason I added this after stamping my sentiment was because there is always a chance that the stamping will go wrong, well there is when I am stamping, anyway!
+The reason I added this after stamping my sentiment was because there is always a chance that the stamping will go wrong.
+Well there is when I am stamping, anyway!
 So I prefer to stamp before adding the extra items to save having to cut things off etc if it goes wrong.
 Once I am sure I have a perfectly stamped card, then I can add the rest.

 I then added the rock, mermaid, merman and tiny seahorse to the frame of the shaker card.
+The finished mermaid engagement card was ready to give to the happy couple.

 These links lead items on Amazon.co.uk.
 If you purchase something from these links then I would get a small commission from Amazon for sending custom their way.
+At no extra cost to yourself.
+Thank you.